-Aged just thirteen, Jamie Huser is already considered one of the greatest wakeboard talents in the world.
+Aged just thirteen, Jamie Huser (born in 2004) was already considered one of the greatest wakeboard talents in the world.
 During the summer months, the Grisons native trains as much as possible on Lake Zurich.
 From autumn through spring, he is in Orlando, his second home, where the training conditions are ideal.

 The motorboat skims across Lake Tohopekaliga just south of Kissimmee near Orlando at breathtaking speed.
 Behind it, wakeboarder Jamie Huser jumps over the waves created by the boat and demonstrates his wakeboarding tricks with flawless ease.
 “Incredible”, says wakeboard champion Trevor Hansen as he brings the boat to a halt.
 The US American is Jamie Huser’s coach in Florida.
 “Jamie is one of the greatest talents I have ever come across,” he adds.
 “He masters tricks that aren’t even really conceivable at his age.
 In fact, he is the world’s youngest wakeboarder ever to execute some of the jumps.”